LTBach/ZSE-SBIR_CLIP/README.md

 ## Caution
 The link of above is only work for Sketchy collection.
 To adapt to another collection check out [Adapt](#adapt).

+If you want a fast demo, you can go to then read and execute in this [link](https://www.kaggle.com/code/bchlngton/ir-app-final).

 ## Setup

 1. Download [sam_ViT-B_16.pth](https://drive.google.com/file/d/1bznKsXDM5-xaUR9suCBBc7J33lIa70zJ/view?usp=sharing) at repo directory